Shadman167/Shadman167/README.md

 # 💫 About Me:
-I am a fourth-year student in McGill University, passionate about rxploring the realms of <br>coding, machine learning, and building <br>robust applications.
+I am a fourth-year student in McGill University, passionate about exploring the realms of coding, machine learning, and building robust applications.

 ## 🌐 Socials: